terraform-aws-modules/terraform-aws-rds/examples/intel-enhanced-mysql/README.md

   <img src="https://github.com/terraform-aws-modules/terraform-aws-rds/blob/intel-enhanced-mysql/examples/enhanced-optimization/logo-classicblue-800px.png?raw=true" alt="Intel Logo" width="250"/>
 </p>

-## Intel Enhanced Optimizations RDS example for MySQL
+## Intel Enhanced Optimizations Example for RDS MySQL

+This example creates an Intel Enhanced Optimizations Example for RDS MySQL.
+The example implements two optimizations:

+- Intel Xeon Instance Selection
+- Intel Xeon MySQL Optimizations using parameter groups

-This example creates an Intel Enhanced Amazon RDS instance for MySQL.
-The instance is created on Intel Xeon 3rd Generation Scalable processors  m6i.xlarge by default.
+The RDS database server is created on Intel Xeon 3rd Generation Scalable processors **m6i.xlarge instances by default.
+Other recommendations can be found on main.tf**

-Additionally, the instance is pre-configured with parameters within the database parameter group that is optimized for Intel architectures.
-The goal of this module is to get you started with a database configured to optimally run on Intel.
+Additionally, the database is pre-configured with parameters within the database parameter group that is optimized for Intel architectures.
+The goal simplify getting started with an optimally configured database.

 The MySQL Optimizations were based off [Intel Xeon Tuning Guide](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)

-We have included a new sub module that brings in all the optimizations from a stand alone module at https://github.com/intel/terraform-intel-aws-mysql-parameter-group/.
-Within the enhanced optimization code we have made a few updates:
+We have included a new sub module that brings in all the optimizations from a stand alone module at <https://github.com/intel/terraform-intel-aws-mysql-parameter-group/>.
+Within the enhanced optimization code we have made a few updates.

 main.tf updates: